viniciusbds/viniciusbds/README.md

 I'm a 3rd year undergraduate computer science student at UFCG and developer/researcher at LSD 🚀

-🌱 I’m currently learning concurrent programming

-🚀 I have experience with building CLI applications with golang and some other cool things like containers, docker and kubenetes
+🚀 I have experience with with golang and some other cool things like containers, docker and kubenetes

 ### Social networks
 <!--